 Meet our summer 2020 interns

 I am on the recreation ecology team, working with Dr. Aerin Jacob, Y2Y’s conservation scientist and Dr. Karine Pigeon, UNBC-Y2Y’s post-doctoral fellow.
-I am working to organize and obtain new spatial data useful for mapping of recreation trails in Kananaskis-Ghost and Columbia Headwaters regions.
+I am working to organize and obtain new spatial data useful for mapping of recreation trails in Kananaskis-Ghost and Upper Columbia regions.

 My name is Lynn and I am interning with the communications and B.C. team at Y2Y, as their videography and digital storytelling intern.
-I am working on a short video series that will educate people on the importance of wildlife habitat connectivity specific to the Columbia Headwaters region.
+I am working on a short video series that will educate people on the importance of wildlife habitat connectivity specific to the Upper Columbia region.

 My name is Kari Van Ruskenveld, and I am the recreation ecology conservation science intern, working with Dr. Karine Pigeon and Dr. Pam Wright from the University of Northern British Columbia.
 I have been working on digitizing recreation trails in geographic information system (GIS), compiling resources on spatial information on trails, and reviewing information on habitat models for key wildlife species.